yellowbrickcode/ybc-public-site/src/content/blog/why-i-became-more-mindful.md

 publishdate: 2018-10-10T00:00:00+00:00
 draft: true
 image: "milan-popovic-674483-unsplash.jpg"
+meta_title: "Why I Became More Mindful"
+meta_description: "In honour of World Mental Health Day, I wanted to share some of my experiences with mindfulness"
 ---
 In honour of World Mental Health Day, I wanted to share some of my experiences with mindfulness and what set me on the path to feeling that it was something I needed to try.